fueled-io/bigcommerce-datalayer/README.md

 ## Build

-To build and bundle the dataLayer from source, run:
+  To build and bundle the dataLayer from source, run (You will need [Node](https://nodejs.org/) installed):

-`npm install`

-and then

-`npm run build`
+`npm install`  this will install the required components `npm run build-min` this is compile the minified script into the `./dist` folder `npm run build` this will create a copy of the script using Webpacks eval function

 ## Ecommerce Events Tracked via the dataLayer